Mobile-Env: Building Qualified Evaluation Benchmarks for LLM-GUI Interaction: Datasheet of fixed world task set

 \item {\bf If the dataset is a sample from a larger set, what was the sampling strategy (\textit{e.g.}, deterministic, probabilistic with specific sampling probabilities)?}

-The task definitions of WikiHow task set are combined from the single-page task definitions randomly under the constraint that guarantees the target page in the succeeding step is directly referenced on the page in the preceding step.
+The task definitions of WikiHow task set are combined from the single-stage task definitions randomly under the constraint that guarantees the target page in the succeeding stage is directly referenced on the page in the preceding stage.
 The app data are crawled in breadth-first order starting from the home page to mimic the browsing behavior of agents and offer the largest coverage of the agents' exploration.

 \item {\bf Who was involved in the data collection process (\textit{e.g.}, students, crowdworkers, contractors) and how were they compensated (\textit{e.g.}, how much were crowdworkers paid)?}